Predict, prevent and respond: Building a multi-level approach to GDPR in Office 365.

 It’s a difficult situation.
 You cannot revoke access for these users – the documents are part of their job, they have the privileges to view the information contained within them.
 In this scenario, it is important that all activities for sensitive or important files such as these are auditable, and alerts are configured for any non-standard activity relating to them.
 If these documents need to be available, but should not be modified or downloaded, then you could restrict access for these actions.
 Or, if you just want to monitor their access, why not configure on-event alerting, so that you are able to investigate any activity on said files.

-Radar for Security & Alert has sophisticated on-event alerting, which can be configured to your specific requirements.
+Our solution has sophisticated on-event alerting, which can be configured to your specific requirements.
 You can receive the notification via email or SMS, depending on your preference.
 Typical customer use cases for alerting include alerts on certain file activity for privileged documents, notification of failed events, or failed logins (which could indicate brute force attacks), irregular sign-in activity (for example User A signs in to Office 365 in London at 10 am, and New York at 11:30 am).

 A final note.